emqx/cloud-docs/en_US/rule_engine/rule_engine_kafka.md

    On the data integration page, click kafka resources, fill in the kafka connection details, and then click test.
 Please check the kafka service if the test fails.
    ![create resource](./_assets/kafka_create_resource.png)

-2. Click the New button after the test is passed and you will see the Create Resource successfully message.
+2. Click the New button after the test is passed, and you will see the Create Resource successfully message.

    ![kafka_created_successfully](./_assets/kafka_created_successfully.png)